 The purpose of this policy is to develop and implement written procedures designed to minimize or prevent pollutant discharge as required by state and federal stormwater regulations.
-These procedures will include daily operations such as (i) road, street, and parking lot maintenance; (ii) vehicle and equipment maintenance; (iii) the application, storage, transport, and disposal of pesticides, herbicides, and fertilizers; and (iv) the storage of erodible materials.
+As stated in state regulations, these procedures will include daily operations such as (i) road, street, and parking lot maintenance; (ii) vehicle and equipment maintenance; (iii) the application, storage, transport, and disposal of pesticides, herbicides, and fertilizers; and (iv) the storage of erodible materials.
 Procedures will be designed to: